milnepe/flood-falcon/README.md

 The update date / time - derived from timeRaised (The date and time the warning was last reviewed.
 Usually (but not always) this leads to a change in the message or severity)

+## Configuration
+User config is in "falcon_config.h"

+You need to add your WiFi details and setup your server limits.
+Also the time interval can be adjusted.

+Audio clips are in ./audio - connect your sound board to your PC and copy the clips to the mounted drive.

+## Buttons
+RH button is dual mode - short press to replay alert - long press to toggle audio off / on LH button - press for demo mode - this cycles through the different states - press reset to exit demo mode External demo button - same as above
+Middle button - reset